CaptainVish/Vehicle-Parking-Database-Management-System/README.md

-# vehicle-parking-management-system
+# Vehicle-Parking-Database-Management-System
- simple PHP and Bootstrap vehicle parking management system
+ Simple PHP and Bootstrap vehicle parking management system

 # How to setup on your local machine
 <ul>